pRiVi/olsr-relay/README.md

 Transparent OLSR
 ----------------

-If you want to have an olsr link briged, means a transparent point not seen on your plan, you have on many systems the problem that wlan interfaces cannot be bridged.
+If you want to have an olsr link briged, means a relay not seen as a oslr hop, you have on many systems the problem that wlan interfaces cannot be bridged.
 You can realise the same with proxy arp, a similary thing to bridging.
 The problem is that via this way the olsr broadcasts won't get forwarded.

+The benefit of proxy-arp instead of bridging is, that no broadcasts but oslrd is flooded through the link.
+Beside of the broadcasts you have the full functionality of bridging.

 Via this tool you can resolve this problem the following way:

     echo 1 > /proc/sys/net/ipv4/conf/wlan0/proxy_arp
     echo 1 > /proc/sys/net/ipv4/conf/eth0/proxy_arp